Complete Guide to Different Styles of Houses in the U.S. (Updated for 2025)

 While specific details and design features have changed since the 15th century, the fundamentals have not.
 Here are a few different styles of houses, which trace their roots hundreds of years back yet still retain their charm and beauty today.
 They have shaped the United States’ architectural history and continue to dominate preferred house styles across the country.

-Different styles of houses in our series:
+Different styles of houses:

 - Split-Level